logo amsterdamguiden.nu

 3. Maasdam

-Maasdam is known for its large holes and its sweet taste.
-It is similar to Swiss cheese and is excellent in sandwiches and on cheese platters.
+Maasdam is known for its large holes and sweetish taste.
+It is reminiscent of Swiss Emmental.
+It is excellent in sandwiches and on cheese platters.

 4. Leiden